CrossEarth-Gate: Fisher-Guided Adaptive Tuning Engine for Efficient Adaptation of Cross-Domain Remote Sensing Semantic Segmentation: Additional Studies

 \subsection{Dynamic Network Analysis}

-To further investigate the explainability of our proposed Fisher-guided adaptive selection mechanism, we conduct an in-depth dynamic network analysis of the Temperate Monsoon (TemMs) domain generalization experiment, as illustrated in Fig. \ref{fig:dynamic_analysis}.
+To further investigate the explainability of our proposed Fisher-guided adaptive selection mechanism, we conduct an in-depth dynamic network analysis of the Temperate Monsoon (Tem) domain generalization experiment, as illustrated in Fig. \ref{fig:heatmap} and \ref{fig:bubble}.
 Specifically, we record the evolution of module selection of each module type (Spatial, Semantic, and Frequency) across different layers of the DINOv2-L \cite{oquab2023dinov2} backbone (visualized via bubble size and distribution) and aggregated importance intensity of different module types across layers (visualized via the heatmap).
+Furthermore, we provide another intensity heatmap for the Subtropical Monsoon (Sub) domain in the Fig. \ref{fig:heatmap1}.